-February 2023 – There are a number of funded opportunities to work with Nyingarn.
+There are some funded opportunities to work with Nyingarn.

 1. The Manuscript Transcription Funding offers individuals up to 60 hours of work to transcribe and enhance manuscripts in Nyingarn.
 This project is funded by the Language Data Commons of Australia and managed by the Research Unit for Indigenous Language, working on the Nyingarn project.
 The application form is here: https://rebrand.ly/nyingarnmss.